ijlyttle/user2016_knitr/Part3/2_shiny/ReadMe.md

 # Shiny

-We can incorporate shiny into html documents.
+We can incorporate shiny into R Markdown documents.

 The biggest thing to keep in mind is that we need to keep a running R session, either running locally or on a Shiny server.